In Crime and Punishment Katerina Ivanovna meets her her wit’s end. Can reason save her?

 [W]hat I say is, that if you convince a person logically that he has nothing to cry about, he’ll stop crying.
 That’s clear.
 Is it your conviction that he won’t?

 [D]o you know that in Paris they have been conducting serious experiments as to the possibility of curing the insane, simply by logical argument?
 One professor there, a scientific man of standing, lately dead, believed in the possibility of such treatment.
 His idea was that there’s nothing really wrong with the physical organism of the insane, and that insanity is, so to say, a logical mistake, an error of judgment, an incorrect view of things.
 He gradually showed the madman his error and, would you believe it, they say he was successful?

 Sigmund Freud later wrote something similar.
-He described, for example, mourning a pathology to be cured.
-So understood, in the extreme our response to loss, as an experience, is a wishful psychosis and the individual must eventually return to ‘reality’.
+He described, for example, mourning to be curative.
+Our response to loss, as an experience, is a wishful psychosis from which the individual must eventually return to ‘reality’.

-Perhaps the state of mourning—in being treated as an illness—can be reasoned away, too.
+Perhaps, then, the state of mourning—in being treated as a cure to illness—can reason ‘psychosis’ away.
 I doubt it.

 As for the unwell Katerina, successfully deploying reason on her also seems unlikely.
 Even Lebeziatnikov had his doubts.